deltachat/deltachat-pages/en/legacy-move.md

 We want Delta Chat users to have a easy, reliable and secure messenger experience.

-Sharing email addresses with classic email apps was the default in the early years, however, turned out to stand in the way of these goals.
+Using the same email addresses in Delta Chat and in classic email apps was the default in the early years, however, turned out to stand in the way of these goals.
 E.g. notifications could not be made reliable, onboarding was complex, encrypted messages are annoying in the inbox - and plaintext are not what we want to have in Delta Chat by default.